Action of 14/15 February 1918

-The action of 15 February 1918 was a naval engagement First World War between a Kaiserliche Marine (Imperial German Navy) destroyer flotilla and vessels of the Dover Patrol.
-The action was fought in the Strait of Dover, English Channel.
+The action of 15 February 1918 was a naval engagement in the Strait of Dover of the English Channel during the First World War.
+The action took place between a Kaiserliche Marine (Imperial German Navy) destroyer flotilla and vessels of the Dover Patrol.

 Background

 Dover Patrol

 On 1 January 1918 Vice-Admiral Sir Reginald Bacon, the commander of the Dover Patrol since 13 April 1915, was sacked and replaced by Acting Vice-Admiral Sir Roger Keyes, due to differences between Bacon and a Channel Barrage Committee chaired by Keyes, to study the means of closing the Dover Strait to German U-boats and whether the existing barrage between South Calliper and the Flanders coast was capable of stopping anything.
 Bacon had proposed that a deep minefield be laid between the Varne Bank and Cap Gris-Nez that had been approved by the Admiralty in July 1917.
 The committee reported that the existing barrage was no obstacle to ships or U-boats and that its light buoys were useful to submarines navigating the straits.